-Supplemental Instruction (S.I.) is a series of weekly review sessions for students taking historically difficult courses.
-S.I. is provided for all students who want to improve their understanding of course material and improve their grades.
+Supplemental Instruction (SI) is a series of weekly review sessions for students taking historically difficult courses.
+SI is provided for all ACCT 1010 students who want to improve their understanding of course material and their grades.

-Have you ever wished you could do something over, knowing what you know now?
-That's impossible, but you can come close in S.I.
-Leaders are students themselves and are prepared to share with you what they have learned over the years about how to study.
+Who are SI Leaders?Supplemental Instruction (SI) leaders are students themselves who are prepared to share with you what they have learned over the years about how to study.
 They know the course content and are eager to help guide you through it.
 They'll be in class with you every day, hearing what you hear and reading what you read.
-What they won't do is lecture.
-Their job is to help you think about the lectures you hear and the books you read, and then put it all together into some kind of perspective during S.I. review sessions so that you can learn it more efficiently.

 Email: Mark Fuentes